 An HDHP is a catastrophic health plan that typically features a high deductible, often between $2,000 and $7,150.
 Medical expenses are usually covered between 80% and 100% after the deductible is met.
 Maximum out-of-pocket expenses are often less with an HSA because of the possibility of no coinsurance after the deductible.

 Preventive coverage is not subject to the major medical deductible and “Network negotiated discounts” will reduce your out-of-pocket costs.
 Sometimes these discounts can be as much as 70%-80% (often with lab tests and X-rays).
-Anthem and UnitedHealthcare usually have the best prices although Humana sneaks into contention in certain areas.
+Anthem and UnitedHealthcare often have the best prices, although Humana sneaks into contention in certain areas.
+However, private plans are not available through all companies, although in 2018 or 2019, more options should become available.

 What Are The Tax Benefits?